2016–17 Utah Utes women's basketball team

-The 2016–17 Utah Utes women's basketball team will represent the University of Utah during the 2016–17 NCAA Division I women's basketball season.
+The 2016–17 Utah Utes women's basketball team represented the University of Utah during the 2016–17 NCAA Division I women's basketball season.
 The Utes, led by second year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.
 They finished the season 16–15, 5–13 in Pac-12 play to finish in a 4 way tie for ninth place.
 They lost in the first round of the Pac-12 women's tournament to Arizona State.
-They were invited to the Women's National Invitation Tournament where they lost to UC Davis in the first round.
+They were invited to the Women's National Invitation Tournament, where they lost to UC Davis in the first round.